yvesbou/yvesbou/README.md

 - Founder of Swiss Dao https://swiss-dao.eth.link

 ### Previously
-- Studied Biology and Computational Sciences UZH
+- BSc.
+Biology and Computational Sciences at University of Zurich
 - Programmed a commerce Flutter App for Android Tablet

 ### Knowledge